tacticsiege/Banana-DQN/Report.md

-# Banana-Nav Report: Agent Naners
+# Banana-DQN Report: Agent Naners

 To solve this environment a Deep Q-learning Network (DQN) was used for the agent with very few modifications.
 Briefly, the DQN agent architecture consists of two neural networks to learn from experience, and a replay buffer to store experiences that are sampled from during learning.